Evangeline Made: A Tribute to Cajun Music

-Evangeline Made: A Tribute to Cajun Music is an album of Cajun music by various pop and rock musical artists, released in 2002.
+Evangeline Made: A Tribute to Cajun Music is an album of Cajun music released in 2002.
 It reached number 6 on the Billboard Top World Music chart and was nominated for Best Traditional Folk Album at the 45th Grammy Awards.

 History

-Producer Ann Savoy's goal for Evangeline Made was to demonstrate the affection of popular artists for Cajun music.
-She enlisted various pop performers along with members of BeauSoleil, her own group with her husband accordionist Marc Savoy and fiddler Michael Doucet of the Savoy Doucet Cajun Band, as well as other musicians to "renew and extend Cajun tradition rather than simply re-create it".
+Producer Ann Savoy's goal for Evangeline Made was to demonstrate the affection of popular artists for Cajun music, and to "renew and extend Cajun tradition rather than simply re-create it".

-Vocal performances include two duets by Linda Ronstadt and Savoy, John Fogerty, Rodney Crowell, Patty Griffin, Nick Lowe, Maria McKee, Richard Thompson, Linda Thompson and David Johansen.
 Each song is sung in French even though most of the artists do not speak the language.
-The two instrumental tracks do not identify the musicians performing.
-Savoy later reunited with Ronstadt to record the album Adieu False Heart; released in 2006, it would be Ronstadt's final album before her retirement.
+Savoy later reunited with Ronstadt to record the 2006 album Adieu False Heart, which would be Ronstadt's final album before her retirement.

 Reception

-Evangeline Made was nominated for Best Traditional Folk Album at the 45th Grammy Awards.

-Music critic Richie Unterberger, writing for AllMusic, rated the album 4 of 5 stars, writing: "The production is understated and sympathetic, as it's neither hardcore Cajun music nor Cajun music that's been bleached into pop… Purists might find this something of a sellout, a dilution of the real and rawer thing for ears unaccustomed to the real deal.
+Music critic Richie Unterberger, writing for AllMusic, gave the album 4 of 5 stars, writing: "The production is understated and sympathetic, as it's neither hardcore Cajun music nor Cajun music that's been bleached into pop… Purists might find this something of a sellout, a dilution of the real and rawer thing for ears unaccustomed to the real deal.
 Perhaps they have viable points, but here's a fact which might be hard for them to face: this simply has much more variety, skillful singing, and thoughtful, pleasing production than most Cajun records do, without compromising the spirit of the music."